siddhantgoel/tornado-sqlalchemy/docs/index.rst

 in the first place?
 What problems/use-cases is it tackling?

 - **Boilerplate** - Tornado does not bundle code to handle database connections.
-  That's fine, because it's not in the business of making database code anyway.
+  That's fine, because it's not in the business of writing database code anyway.
   Everyone ends up writing their own code.
 Code to establish database connections, initialize engines, get/teardown sessions, and so on.